Bidya Devi Bhandari: Controversies

 Bhandari has been accused of taking a partisan stance since she was elected president.
 She held onto the National Assembly election ordinance delaying the formation of the government after the 2017 legislative elections.
 She also held the nomination of three members to National Assembly sent by the outgoing Deuba government but immediately approved the nominations sent in by the incoming Prime Minister KP Sharma Oli.
 Bhandari passed the ordinance brought for citizenship brought upon by KP Sharma Oli government which was finally denied by Supreme Court to be a matter requiring discussion in parliament.
 After it came being approved by majority from parliament by Deuba cabinet it was denied by her.
 Bhandari has been accused of taking a partisan stance when she approved both the decisions of cabinet to dissolve the House of Representatives against the Constitution of Nepal.
 She did not appoint Sher Bahadur Deuba as Prime Minister of Nepal, although showing majority signature present in House.
 Instead she dissolved parliament supporting KP Sharma Oli.
 The decision was challenged by the Supreme Court of Nepal, along with signature of majority (146) MPs.
 On 12 July 2021, the Supreme Court stated the decision of parliament dissolution by Bhandari was unlawful.
 Similarly, it ordered to appoint Deuba as the next prime minister of Nepal citing article 76(5) of the Constitution of Nepal within 28 hours.
 It stated that the decision made by Bhandari was against the norms of the constitution.
 This was celebrated by the then opposition alliance led by the Nepali Congress, including allies CPN (Maoist Centre) and Janata Samajbadi Party.
 Bhandari has received criticism for using luxury vehicles for her presidential duties.

 On 13 July 2021, Bhandari appointed Deuba as prime minister without including any article of Constitution and stating as per the order of Court.
 This created cold dispute and people alleged Bhandari was forgetting her limits and being tilted to Oli.
 After Deuba denied taking oath as per the appointment letter, it was changed and stated that Deuba was made prime minister in accordance with article 76(5) marking Deuba's fifth term as prime minister.

 Personal life

 Bidya Devi Bhandari was born on 19 June 1961 in Manebhanjyang, Nepal.
 Bhandari was married to Madan Bhandari, a popular Nepalese communist leader, who died in a car accident near Dasdhunga, Chitwan in 1993.
 The couple had two daughters, Usha Kiran Bhandari and Nisha Kusum Bhandari.
 She is also related to Nepali Congress leader Gyanendra Bahadur Karki.

+During the 2025 Nepalese Gen Z protests her house in Bhangal, Kathmandu was burned down by a mob of protesters.